-Adding depth to walls at home
+Adding upholstery fabric to walls at home

-Choose a space in your house and add textured fabric to walls in one of the room.
+Choose a space in your house and add textured fabric to your walls in one of the room.
 By doing this, you will add more interest and elegance to the entire home.
-And there is only so much wallpaper of faux finish you can have in an interior.
-Therefore using fabric on walls is a good idea.
-Plain fabric works especially when you are planning on having a busy room with lots of colors on furniture or colorful artwork.
-My answer is yes plain fabric works fine.
+In fact, there is only so much wallpaper of faux finish you can have in an interior.
+Therefore using fabric on walls gives a sense of singularity which a good idea.

-The price of a cloths varies depending on the brand name, the nature of the material use from cotton, linen, silk, to blend fibers, and the weaving technique.
+The price of a cloths varies depending on the brand name, the nature of the material use from cotton, linen, silk.
+If the upholstery fabric has blend fibers, and finally the weaving technique.
 For any question regarding using 100% silk fabric please do refer to a previous article title silk on walls.

 A tip for you would be to get a large sample and pin it to the wall until you are sure.

-Velvet has a thick and soft surface making a mat and shinny effect.
+Velvets are thicker but have a softer surface making a mat and shinny effect.
 This powder room with tall ceiling has a dramatic gold and black theme.
-The light grey color brighten the small corridor.
-Walls of this library have a deep blue color fabric.
+The black background has a short pile.

 Textured fabric walls in modern interiors

-Another material which pick up well the light is a taffeta.
+Another material which picks up well the light is a taffeta.
 In fact it is a rather thin fabric.
 No special texture effect, but it is the threads that make this fabric shine.
 The fabric is woven with two different color thread.
-The shade of blue changes depending upon where you stand in a room.
+The shade of color changes depending upon where you stand in a room.
 A taffeta is at its best in a medium or dark shade.